arnecdn/greeting_terraform/README.md

-The README.md file for the Kafka module in Terraform.
+The README.md file for setting up Kubernetes with the nescessary Greeting infrastructure.

 # Kafka Module
 This Terraform module deploys a Kafka cluster on Kubernetes.
 It allows you to configure the number of replicas and provides outputs for the service and statefulset names.